-During the height of the COVID-19 pandemic, consumers spent $200.72 billion online with U.S. retailers, up 44.4% from $138.96 billion for the same quarter the prior year, according to retail figures published Tuesday by the Commerce Department.
-That means more than $1 in every $5 spent came from orders placed on the web during the April-June period.
+From July to September, consumers spent $199.44 billion online with U.S. retailers, up 37.1% from $145.47 billion for the same quarter the prior year, according to retail figures published Thursday by the Commerce Department.
+That means nearly $1 in every $5 spent came from orders placed online during Q3.

-The digital channel’s share of total retail sales has largely risen over time, but Q2 got a big jolt from online spending sprees during the period.
-Second-quarter gains blew all other periods out of the water, according to a Digital Commerce 360 analysis of Commerce Department retail data.
+The digital channel’s share of total retail sales has largely risen over time, but pandemic-related online spending sprees in the last two quarters have significantly accelerated online penetration trends, according to a Digital Commerce 360 analysis of Commerce Department retail data.

-Ecommerce’s stellar Q2 performance managed to entirely offset a $41.23 billion decline in offline spending—the only recorded instance in which the online channel staved off an overall drop in retail when in-store buying declined.
-That means online accounted for all gains in the retail market last quarter and then some.
+Ecommerce was the main driver propelling total retail spending to new heights, with online accounting for more than half—57.7%—of all gains in retail spending during Q3.
+But it stands in stark contrast to the heavy lifting ecommerce did in Q2.
+In the second quarter, digital’s stellar performance managed to entirely offset a 5.0% decline in offline spending—the only recorded instance in which the online channel staved off an overall drop in retail when in-store buying declined.
+That means online accounted for all gains in the retail market in Q2 and then some.

 These figures are based on a Digital Commerce 360 analysis of non-seasonally adjusted Commerce Department data and exclude sales in segments that don’t typically sell items online such as restaurants, bars, automobile dealers, gas stations and fuel dealers.

 Spikes in online sales taper off a little in Q3